-LIL tors?
-X Yes Yes, Principal adverse impacts (the "PAI") are the most significant negative impacts of investment deci- sions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.
-UBS integrates PAI indicators in its decision making pro- cess.
-At present, the following PAI indicators are considered by means of exclusions from the investment uni- verse: 1.4 "Exposure to companies active in the fossil fuel sector": Companies that exceed a certain revenue threshold (as per the UBS AM Sustainability Exclusion Policy) from thermal coal mining and its sale to external parties or from oil sands extraction are excluded.
-1.10 "Violations of UN Global Compact principles and Organisation for Economic Cooperation and Devel- opment (OECD) Guidelines for Multinational Enterprises": - Companies violating the United Nations Global Compact (UNGC) principles which do not demonstrate credible corrective action as determined by UBS-AM's Stewardship Committee are excluded 1.14 "Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)": -UBS-AM does not invest in companies involved in: cluster munitions, anti-personnel mines or chemical and biological weapons, nor does it invest in companies in breach of the Treaty on the Non- Proliferation of Nuclear Weapons.
+Yes, Principal adverse impacts (the "PAI") are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.
+UBS integrates PAI indicators in its decision making process.

+At present, the following PAI indicators are considered by means of exclusions from the investment universe:

+- 1.4 "Exposure to companies active in the fossil fuel sector": - Companies that exceed a certain revenue threshold (as per the UBS AM Sustainability Exclusion Policy) from thermal coal mining and its sale to external parties or from oil sands extraction are excluded. - 1.10 "Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises": - Companies violating the United Nations Global Compact (UNGC) principles which do not demonstrate credible corrective action as determined by UBS-AM's Stewardship Committee are excluded - 1.14 "Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)": - -UBS-AM does not invest in companies involved in: cluster munitions, anti-personnel mines or chemical and biological weapons, nor does it invest in companies in breach of the Treaty on the Non- Proliferation of Nuclear Weapons.
 UBS-AM considers a company to be involved in controversial weapons if the company is involved in development, production, storage, maintenance or transport of controversial weapons, or is a majority shareholder (>50% ownership stake) of such a company.

 The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.

 Information on consideration of PAIs on sustainability factors is also available in the sub-fund's annual report.

-What investment strategy does this financial product follow? ×× ESG Integration: ESG Integration is driven by taking into account material ESG risks as part of the research process.
-ESG integra tion enables the Portfolio Manager to identify financially relevant sustainability factors that impact investmen decisions and to incorporate ESG considerations when implementing investment decisions, and allows ESG risk strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.